wp-plugins/rewardial/readme.txt

 == Installation ==

 1. Upload the folder containing the plugin to the `/wp-content/plugins/` directory
-2. Open the website’s WordPress Dashboard, go to the Modules section where you will find the list of all installed plugins, identify the Rewardial plugin and press the Activate button.
+2. Open the website's WordPress Dashboard, go to the Modules section where you will find the list of all installed plugins, identify the Rewardial plugin and press the Activate button.
 After having successfully performed above steps, you should now be able to see a distinct Rewardial menu on the left-hand side of your WordPress Dashboard.
 3. Validate the plugin by inserting or creating a new user on the Rewardial server.
 In order to use our plugin, you need a valid account from the Rewardial server and have to accept our terms and conditions stating that the plugin communicates and sends data to the Rewardial server.
 The Rewardial platform will store user data required for running the plugin - such as user login data, user credits and attributes status, users' stockbook (acquired collectibles / duplicates), collectibles exchange status.
 To perform the validation process:
   3.1.
 Click on the Rewardial menu option on the left-hand side of the WordPress Dashboard.
 You will have 2 available forms: